MastaT002/kenya-money-supply-private-credit-dashboard/README.md

 Main insight:

-> Money supply grew faster than private sector credit, suggesting that liquidity expanded faster than lending to the private sector.
+> Money Supply M3 grew faster than private sector credit, suggesting that liquidity expanded faster than lending to the private sector.

 ---